rdlester/hermes/introAndTutorial.md

 Tutorial
 ========

 NOTE: this is currently a work in progress, will be finished soon!
-Topics yet to be covered include: Interactions, and the PostOffice, all pretty important stuff.
+Topics yet to be covered include: Interactions and the PostOffice (user or network input), both pretty important.
 We're also getting started on separate tutorials, covering the Animation and Physics modules.
 In the meantime, read what's below and take a look at our other examples to get an idea of how things work.

 The Template
 ------------